 There is a black plastic spanner attached to the front of the vest.
 This should not be removed at any time as it may be needed in an emergency to remove the halo vest system equipment.

-It may take you and your child some time to get used to the halo vest system.
-If you have any questions, either while your child is at the hospital or after he or she goes home, please contact a member of the ward staff.
+It may take you and your child some time to get used to halo vest system.
+If you have any questions, either while your child is at the hospital or after they go home, please contact a member of the ward staff.

 Diet and eating

-At first, the sensation of swallowing may feel different as your child will be unable to move his neck and it may take a little time for your child to adjust.
+At first, the sensation of swallowing may feel different as your child will be unable to move their neck and it may take a little time for your child to adjust.